 Can I have a similar positioning in every market, or do I have to adapt my strategy depending on (sub)cultural differences and local trends?

-In four separate waves of fieldwork, Glocalities surveyed over 230,000 respondents in 32 countries and 23 languages.
+In five separate waves of fieldwork, Glocalities surveyed over 275,000 respondents in 35 countries and 24 languages.
 Taken together, this selection of countries contains 63% of the world population and represents 83% of the world economy.
 The global survey is held every year to ensure continuity of insights and facilitate the continuous development of the program.

-In our latest 2019 wave, the survey has been conducted in 28 countries: Australia, Belgium, Brazil, Canada, China, Croatia, Czech Republic, France, Germany, India, Indonesia, Italy, Japan, Mexico, The Netherlands, Phillipines, Poland, Portugal, Romania, Russia, South Africa, South Korea, Spain, Sweden, Turkey, UK, USA, and Vietnam.
+In our latest 2020 wave, the survey has been conducted in 28 countries: Australia, Belgium, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Kenya, Mexico, The Netherlands, Nigeria, Poland, Portugal, Romania, Russia, South Africa, South Korea, Spain, Sweden, Turkey, UK, USA, Ukraine and Vietnam.

-From 8 more countries, we have data available about values statements, values segments, and socio-demographics: Argentina, Denmark, Greece, Kenya, Norway, Switzerland, Taiwan, Thailand.
+We also have data available about values statements, values segments, and socio-demographics for the following 7 countries and territories: Argentina, Denmark, Greece, Norway, Switzerland, Taiwan (Republic of China), Thailand.

 Expertise in Cross-Cultural Marketing Research & Consultancy